ultrazohm/ultrazohm_sw/docs/source/hardware/deskbench/Software.rst

 Software
 ==========

-In this example the step-by-step Software implementation is shown, to successfully commission the deskbench.
+Following, the step-by-step setup of the software implementation is shown, to successfully commission the deskbench.

 1. Make sure you complete the whole :ref:`getting_started` section, to guarantee you can flash the UZ and connect to the :ref:`JavaScope`.